jcheminform/fpadmet/README.md

 ```
 bash runadmet.sh -f molecule.smi -p ## -a
 ```
-where ## can be one of the following:
+**where "##" can be one of the following:**

+The input is a file containing SMILES strings.
+The "-a" option allows for the calculation of prediction uncertainty (in the case of regression) and confidence (for classification).

 ```
  1: Anticommensal Effect on Human Gut Microbiota